Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

 \subsection{Spin-pumping}

-While significant research has been carried out to understand the generation of triplet pairs using inhomogeneous magnetism or SOC in S/F hybrids, few experiments have focused on triplet transport through a superconductor.
-Traditional studies of spin transport in superconductors involve quasiparticle injection at voltages above the superconducting gap.
-These show evidence for spin and charge decoupling~\cite{Charis_2013_N.Phys,Hubler_12} and in some experiments and enhancement of the spin relaxation times ~\cite{Parkin_2010_NM}.
-Previous experiments demonstrated that Andreev reflection essentially excludes transport of dynamically driven spin currents through the superconducting energy gap and so the spin-current-induced broadening of the FMR linewidth is suppressed by the opening of the superconducting gap.
+Traditional studies of spin transport involve quasiparticle injection at voltages above the superconducting gap.
+They show evidence for spin and charge decoupling~\cite{Charis_2013_N.Phys,Hubler_12} and enhancement of the spin relaxation times ~\cite{Parkin_2010_NM, wakamura_prl_14}.
+Previous experiments demonstrated that Andreev reflection excludes transport of dynamically-driven spin currents through the superconducting energy gap and so the spin-current-induced broadening of the FMR linewidth is suppressed by the opening of the superconducting gap~\cite{Bell_2007_PRL}.

-Recent experiments~\cite{Jeon2018} compared FMR results on Nb/Ni$_{80}$Fe$_{20}$/Nb trilayers with Pt/Nb/Ni$_{80}$Fe$_{20}$/Nb/Pt structures in which the outer layers of Pt are effective spin sinks with strong SOC.
-The authors investigated the $T$-dependence of the FMR linewidth ($\mu_{0}\Delta{H}$ proportional to $\alpha$) and the resonance field $\mu_{0}H_\mathrm{{res}}$ across $T_{C}$.
-Where Pt (or other large SOC spin sinks) are present, a substantially increased FMR damping for a SC layer thickness of the order the coherence length is interpreted as evidence for superconducting pure spin (triplet) supercurrent pumping.
-The key mechanism driving the spin current through superconducting Nb involves an interaction of the SOC in Pt with a proximity exchange field from Ni$_{80}$Fe$_{20}$, which passes through Nb.
-Theoretically, this requires Landau Fermi liquid interactions and a non-negligible spin splitting in Pt, creating a triplet channel in the superconducting density of states of Nb around zero energy~\cite{PhysRevB.98.104513}.

-In~\onlinecite{Jeon:2020}, Pt is substituted for a perpendicularly magnetized Pt/Co/Pt spin sink.
-This experiment enable them to isolate the role of SOC and show that the pure spin supercurrent pumping efficiency across Nb is tunable by controlling the {\bf M} angle of Co with respect to the SOC.
-Furthermore, by inserting a Cu spacer with negligible SOC in-between Nb and the Pt/(Co/Pt) spin sink, they were able to show that Rashba-type SOC is responsible for forming and transmitting the pure spin supercurrent across Nb.
+\onlinecite{Jeon2018} compared FMR results on Nb/Py/Nb trilayers with Pt/Nb/Py/Nb/Pt structures in which the outer Pt layers are effective spin sinks with strong SOC.
+The authors investigated the $T$-dependence of the FMR linewidth ($\mu_{0}\Delta{H} \propto \alpha$) and the resonance field $\mu_{0}H_\mathrm{{res}}$ across $T_{C}$.
+Where Pt (or other large SOC spin sinks) are present, a substantially increased FMR damping for an S layer thickness of the order the coherence length is interpreted as evidence for superconducting pure spin (triplet) supercurrent pumping.
+The key mechanism driving the spin current through superconducting Nb involves an interaction of the SOC in Pt with a proximity exchange field from Py, which passes through Nb.
+Theoretically, this requires Landau Fermi liquid interactions and a non-negligible spin splitting in Pt, creating a triplet channel in the superconducting density of states of Nb around zero energy~\cite{PhysRevB.98.104513}. \onlinecite{Jeon:2020} substituted Pt for a perpendicularly magnetized Pt/Co/Pt spin sink allowing tunability of the pure spin supercurrent by controlling the {\bf M} angle of Co with respect to the SOC.